SJinping/xhs-translator-chrome-extension/README.md

 ## Introduction
 Xiaohongshu Translator is a convenient Chrome extension that automatically translates notes and comments on Xiaohongshu (RED) web version.
 It supports multiple translation services to help you overcome language barriers effortlessly.

+Search `Xiaohongshu Translator` on Google Chrome Store to install!

 ## Key Features
 - Automatic detection and translation of notes and comments